-If you fear rejection—in your telephone conversations, or when you ask a prospect to engage your services—you’ll definitely want to spend just 24 minutes viewing the following Video Lecture by Chinese-American entrepreneur Jia Jang at the World Domination Summit.
+If you fear rejection—in your telephone conversations, or when you ask a prospect to engage your services—you’ll definitely want to spend just 24 minutes viewing the TedX Talk given by by Chinese-American entrepreneur Jia Jang.

 Jang talks about the fear of rejection that almost caused him to give up his dream of creating his own company.
 He mentions going online to a site where he learned about “Rejection Therapy”.

-When I saw this, I was intrigued.
-I had given countless workshops wherein I challenged participants to purposely ask for things that they were previously sure would be denied to them, but I had not yet heard of “Rejection Therapy”.
+When I saw his earlier talk at the World Domination Summit in 2013, I was intrigued.
+I had given countless workshops wherein I challenged participants to purposely ask for things that they were previously sure would be denied to them, but I had not yet heard what I was teaching being called “Rejection Therapy”.

 After one of my Manhattan workshops, two of the attendees who had flown in from the Midwest went to a bar together and asked the bartender for free drinks, expecting a “no” response.
 They told the bartender that this was their first time in New York and that they wanted to make sure the drinks were good.

-To their surprise, the bartender gave them the drinks they requested, making it clear that he would allow them just one each.
+To their surprise, the bartender gave them the drinks they requested, making it clear that he would allow them just one extra drink each.

 When they excitedly shared their adventure with our group the next day, the point was clear: